 Tween Bridge Solar Farm

-RWE is moving plans forward for Tween Bridge Solar Farm, a solar and battery project next to RWE’s existing Tween Bridge Wind Farm and straddles the administrative boundaries of Doncaster Council and North Lincolnshire Council.
+RWE is moving plans forward for Tween Bridge Solar Farm, a solar and battery project next to RWE’s existing Tween Bridge Wind Farm and straddles the administrative boundaries of City of Doncaster Council and North Lincolnshire Council.

 Once fully operational, the solar farm would have the potential to provide enough low-carbon energy to meet the equivalent annual needs of over 370,000 homes1